How Many Quail Should You Start With? (A Beginner’s Guide)

 For Meat Production

 If you want to produce your own meat, you’ll need a larger group and a plan for staggered hatches.
 Start with 15–20 birds so you can get a feel for their growth rates, feed needs, and housing.
-This is usually enough to test out your setup and decide how often you want to harvest.
+That’s usually plenty to see how your setup handles the extra feed and cleanup, and how often you’re comfortable butchering.
+Processing days can feel a little intense at first, but once you get into the swing of it, the rhythm makes sense.

 Many people raise males only for meat, hatching in batches and keeping just enough hens and roosters to maintain their breeding lines.